team

 design.md (frontmatter approved: true) STRUCTURE (next up)

-structure.md (frontmatter approved: true) PLAN (next up)
+structure.md PLAN (next up)

 topic branch has slice commits + verifier passed PR (next up)